 Dopamine Level And How To Balance It

-The level of dopamine in the brain can be influenced by various factors, including genetics, lifestyle, and environment.
+Several factors, such as lifestyle, genetics, and the environment, can influence the level of dopamine in the brain.
 To balance dopamine levels, there are several things you can do:

 - Exercise: Exercise releases endorphins, which can help balance dopamine levels and improve your mood.